WPChill/imageseo-wordpress/readme.txt

 = Does Image SEO integrates with other plugins? =

-We are compatible with almost every plugin including : Featured Images, WooCommerce, NextGen Photo Gallery, Responsive Photo Gallery, FooGallery, Custom Post Type Images.
-ImageSEO also works with every image version : – full-sized optimized image, – full-sized WebP image, – optimized thumbnails, – WebP thumbnails.
+We are compatible with including Featured Images, WooCommerce, NextGen Photo Gallery, Responsive Photo Gallery, FooGallery, Custom Post Type Images.
+ImageSEO also works with every image version : – full-sized optimized image, – full-sized WebP image, – optimized thumbnails, – WebP thumbnails, and many others.

 = Is Image SEO available in my language? =

-Image SEO currently supports English and French.
-To help us translate Image SEO in your language, contact us
+Image SEO works in every language.

 == Changelog ==